Our residents share a passion for learning, innovation and leadership

 Medical School: West Virginia School of Osteopathic Medicine Additional Degrees: MSN - Johns Hopkins School of Nursing

-Future Plans: Interested in applying to Acute Care Surgery/Surgical Critical Care Fellowships
+Future Plans: Acute Care Surgery/Surgical Critical Care

 Recent Research: Lucas, E., Knoblauch, R., Combs-Bosse, M., Broedel, S. E., & Geddes, C. D. .
 (2020, March 05).
 Low-concentration trypsin detection from a metal-enhanced fluorescence (MEF) platform: Towards the development of ultra-sensitive and rapid detection of proteolytic enzymes. https://doi.org/10.1016/j.saa.2019.117739 Pub Status: Published.
 30 Page 11 Lucas, Eric James (14061682)